-Just like your computer, your android device also accumulates junk files with usage, and you should periodically get rid of this junk to optimize performance, and make more storage space.
+Just like your computer, your android device also accumulates junk files with usage, and you should periodically get rid of this junk to optimize performance and make more storage space.
 The most convenient way of doing this is by installing 1-Click Cleaner, a comprehensive app for scrubbing your android device clean of junk files.

 This app has four main modules for cleaning –

 - Cache Clean: As the name suggests, this module will clean all the cache data on your Android device.
-You should run this often, as cache mechanism in Android system can build up useless files quite fast.
+You should run this often, as cache mechanism in the Android system can build up useless files quite fast.

 - Communication Clean: This is an effective module for clearing all your SMS threads and call records.
 Even though these logs take up very little memory, it is good to have them cleaned periodically to improve the search speed on your device.

-- Deeper Clean: This module is for cleaning residual stuff that is left behind on your SD card after un-installation procedure.
+- Deeper Clean: This module is for cleaning residual stuff that is left behind on your SD card after the un-installation procedure.

-- Mark Clean: This module is for protecting your privacy, as it helps you clean up browser history, clipboard record, and search record of Gmail, Google maps, and Google market.
+- Mark Clean: This module is for protecting your privacy, as it helps you clean up browser history, clipboard record, and search record of Gmail, Google Maps, and Google market.
 You can individually click on the items you want to be cleaned.

-If you’re rather busy or forgetful like me or just don’t want the hassle of remembering to cleanup your device, you can get AVG cleaner which has an option of scheduled scans and cleanup.
+If you’re rather busy or forgetful like me or just don’t want the hassle of remembering to clean up your device, you can get AVG cleaner which has an option of scheduled scans and cleanup.